The main club run is at 7.30pm on a Wednesday. You can Find us at The Nevill Ground, off Warwick Park, Tunbridge Wells.

 Too slow, too busy, too old?

 We have runners of all speeds.
-If you can comfortably manage five miles in under an hour, you’ll be fine, otherwise find out about our beginners group run by one of our members.
+If you can comfortably manage five miles in under an hour, you’ll be fine, otherwise find out about our beginners group run by one of our former members.
 You’re welcome to attend as many or as few sessions as you like – no-one will be counting.
 Our oldest member is in his 80s, a number are well into their 70s and quite frankly, 60 is the new 50!
 All these members run regularly on a Wednesday night and still compete for the club.
 We’ll make sure you’ve got someone to run with when you first start and that you get to meet the regulars.
-Plus we have three paced groups on each Wednesday club run – just join the one you are most comfortable with

 Still not sure